GoogleCloudPlatform/cloud-sql-proxy-operator/docs/e2e-tests.md

 Guidelines for writing test:

-Don't write end-to-end tests when a unit test will do.
+Don't write end-to-end tests when a unit test or integration test will do.

-Each test case should be performed in its own namespace so that they do not create conficts or dependencies between tests.
+Each test case should be performed in its own namespace so that they do not create conflicts or dependencies between tests.

 Each test case should represent a complete scenario.
 You may not use one test case to set up the prerequisite state for another test case.